witheve/Eve/README.md

 ## Running

-To run Eve, execute `./eve` Then you can point your browser to `http://localhost:8080` to access the web-REPL.
-You can execute a `.eve` file by adding its path as an argument. e.g. `./eve [path]`.
+To run Eve, execute `./eve` in the `eve/build` directory.
+This launches a server at `http://localhost:8080`.
+You can point your browser there to access the web-REPL.
+To execute an `*.eve` file, add its path as an argument. e.g. `./eve [path]`.
+You can configure the port with the `--port` flag. e.g. `./eve --port 1234`.

 To run the Docker container, execute `docker run -p [port]:8080 witheve/eve [path]`.
-Here, `[port]` is a port on your local machine.
+Here, `[port]` is an available port on your local machine.
 It can be `8080` or any other port you would like.
 Then direct your browser to `http://localhost:[port]` to access the web-REPL.

 ## How to use Eve